sfimbres/js-terminal-game/README.md

 # js-terminal-game
 Game uses JavaScript classes and functions to play a game in the command line terminal.
-Created using JavaScript and running program with Node.js.
+Created using JavaScript and Node.js.

 ## Objective
 The user must find the hat(^) by avoiding falling of the edge of the map or into the hole (0)